herrevilkitten/holiday-in-ten-towns/Session_6.md

 	* Feather
 	* Humanoid hand
 * After that, the group looked at a nearby gazebo with a brazier in the center.
 * Outside, Sheelah found a "door-shaped marble slab" that fit perfectly into the walls.
+Sheelah opened it from the inside.
 * Inside, Ragnar examined some things
 	* A door marked with a half moon, with the rounded edge on the right.
 	* An oval mirror (7ft x 3.5ft) with a symbol of a full moon over it.
 	* A door marked with a half moon, with the rounded edge on the left.
+*
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2NDcxNjY3NzksMTcwODY5MjczNywtMT
+eyJoaXN0b3J5IjpbLTEwMjM4NjcwMzAsMTcwODY5MjczNywtMT
 M4MDAzNDY4MV19
 -->